 Pennycress has other potential uses, as well.
-Researchers are investigating whether field pennycress might be a source of biofuel as its seeds contain an oil that has uses in producing biodiesel.
+Researchers are investigating whether field pennycress might be a source of biofuel, as its seeds contain an oil that has uses in producing biodiesel.

-2) Lamb’s Quarters
+2. Lamb’s Quarters

-While many seek to uproot it from lawns, clover actually used to be included in grass seed mixes as it helps to fertilize the soil.
+While many seek to uproot it from lawns, clover actually used to be included in grass seed mixes, as it helps to fertilize the soil.
 A legume, clover fixes nitrogen and adds it to the soil.

-This weed may irk those wanting their lawn to look like a carpet, but it has numerous uses.
-The dandelion has a strong tap root that goes down far under the ground, breaking up hard soil and bringing up nutrients that plants with shorter roots can’t access themselves.
+This weed may irk those who want their lawn to look like a carpet, but it has numerous uses.
+Dandelions have strong tap roots that extend far under the ground, breaking up hard soil and bringing up nutrients that plants with shorter roots can’t access themselves.

-Dandelion leaves are edible, the young ones in salad and the older ones steamed.
+Dandelion leaves are edible — the young ones in salad and the older ones steamed.
 After being dried, chopped and roasted, the roots can be used to make a coffee substitute that is said to have detoxification effects.

-Mugwort (also known as “felon’s weed”) grows in lawns, waste places, golf fairways, shores, roadsides and along railroad tracks.
+Mugwort – also known as “felon’s weed” — grows in lawns, waste places, golf fairways, shores, roadsides and along railroad tracks.
 As it is resistant to mowing and has ”strong and persistent rhizomes,” it is not easily eliminated.

 Related Care2 Coverage